Druvis-Timma/typing-exercise/README.md

 # typing-exercise

-The program looks for .txt files in folder "C:/Typing Resource" and picks one at random uses it for practice.
+The program looks for .txt files in folder "C:/Typing Resource" and picks one at random for practice.
 Only first 1320 characters will be used.